wkaisertexas/HoosOnTask/docs/phase-2.md

 ![](https://lh3.googleusercontent.com/LX28V6ePv-sQ6i7QxKsXPY6c84pqbVOY6Zr8U_TDcnU_axVy6qpeEHGwhsUxPuWvGeXWHIj8gDXRFBlo4CO_U8loSWoa2__hrwQvY9R9GKmauyLNeIREfK_F_Rw_wfG7lg=w1280)

-The first draft of the first flow model
+## The first draft of the first flow model

-Model 3: Narrative
+## Model 3: Narrative

 Sally, Rick, Anthony, and Catherine were all taking an introduction to engineering course, and their professor had introduced them to a new software program called "Hoos OnTask."
 This software would allow them to pick and organize their group more efficiently, while also recording the progress and participation throughout the group.

 Through Hoos OnTask, they were able to pick the members based on their personal characteristics that they feel would promote the most efficiency.
-The online interface also made it easier to collaborate and work outside of class.
+The online interface also made it easier to Collaborate and work outside of class.

 Furthermore, the app provides statistical input to both the members and the professor, showing contribution levels and the overall interactions of the groups.
 This helped them and the professor better address strengths and weaknesses throughout the project process.